 Bibliolatry is what is also known as worshiping the Bible being a form of idolatry.
 Now, I don’t know of anyone who actually worships the Bible even bowing down, singing, and praying to it.
 I haven’t heard of any temples or gold Bibles that people worship.
 See, “bibliolatry” is actually used to refer to the act of worshiping God’s laws and not God.

 “Bibliolatry” is rarely used for people who mostly spend their time honoring the laws of the Bible with little thought on Christ, but it is usually used as a slanderous label for those who believe the Scriptures to be the word-for-word inspired and all-sufficient collection of writings for all Christian doctrines and practices.
 The use of this label comes from non-believers and “Christians” who don’t accept the Scriptures as inspired and, or complete revelation.
-If a “Bible worshiper”, a “Bibliolater”, is just someone who believes in inspiration of Scriptures, then this label would be referring to the Lord, His Apostles, His prophets, and the Church for which He bought with His blood.
+If a “Bible worshiper” or a “bibliolater” is just someone who believes in inspiration of Scriptures, then this label would be referring to the Lord, His Apostles, His prophets, and the church for which He bought with His blood.

-Strangely, these people using the label “Bibliolatry” for slander are either missing the importance of the Word, are willingly ignorant, or more likely they lack the faith to accept the Word of God as it is written.
-Elaborate scenarios from a little history are written to present the Bible as collected by men, polluted by men, and inspired by the imaginations of men.
-That’s foolishness.
-The scientific foreknowledge, fulfilled predictions, missing body of Christ, and conversion of Paul prove the Scriptures to be true and then there is even more evidence, which anyone may readily access if one would search.
-Seek and you will find.
-Then again, people believe what they want to, which usually does not include the Truth.
+Strangely, those using the label of “bibliolatry” for slander are either missing the importance of the Word, are willingly ignorant, or more likely lack the faith to accept the Word of God as it is written.
+Many elaborate scenarios asserted upon a little history to assert that the Bible as collected by men, polluted by men, and inspired by the imaginations of men.
+The Scriptures stand because Christ stand.
+The Scriptures are inerrant because Christ is inerrant.
+As Peter preached in Acts, the predictive prophecies of Christ, Jesus’s empty tomb, and various witnesses of Jesus’s resurrection prove Jesus is the Son of God.
+Because Jesus is the Christ, His words given to the apostles and prophets are revealed in the Scriptures.
+Jesus taught, “Seek and you will find.”

-The wonder of the Word does not stop here.
-The “words” of the “Word” of Christ will judge the world (John 12:47-48).
-In John 3:34, John the Baptist affirmed that Jesus has the Spirit and the words of God.
-Jesus stated that the words He spoke are spirit and life (John 6:63).
-Jesus also said that His words would never pass away (Matt.
-24:35, Mark 13:31, Luke 21:33).
-Jesus affirmed that He is ashamed of those who are ashamed of His words (Luke 9:26).
+Jesus revealed that He is ashamed of those who are ashamed of His words (Luke 9:26).
 Those who do not hear the words of God are not of God (John 8:47).
-Then Jesus stated that He had many more things to say that He would speak all things by the Holy Spirit to the Apostles (John 16:12–13).
-The Apostle Paul stated that the Apostles’ words were not by man’s wisdom but from the teaching of the Holy Spirit (1 Cor.
-2:13).
-The Spirit teaches through Jude that Christians are to remember the words of the Apostles (Jude 17).
+Then Jesus stated that He had many more things to say that He would speak all things by the Holy Spirit to the apostles (John 16:12–13).
+The apostle Paul wrote that the apostles’ words were not by man’s wisdom but from the teaching of the Holy Spirit (1 Cor 2:13).
+The Spirit teaches through Jude that Christians are to remember the words of the apostles (Jude 17).
 First Timothy 6:3–4 teaches that man’s godliness is dependent upon whether he or she follows the words of God.
 Should we read these words?
 Yes.
 Where are these words?
 You should know.
 Where does everyone go to find the words of Christ?
 Even those who believe the Bible to be man-made come back to the Bible for the words of Christ.